 (These products will not decompose correctly if composted at home).

-— Food containers or cups with PLA lining
+- Food containers or cups with a PLA lining

 - PLA clear cups and deli containers

-(PLA bioplastics are produced from PLA (poly-lactic-acid) harvested from corn starch, which is a natural, annually renewable resource.
+- PLA cutlery (PLA bioplastics are produced from PLA (poly-lactic-acid) harvested from corn starch, which is a natural, annually renewable resource.
 The production of PLA produces fewer greenhouse gas emissions compared to conventional plastic production.
 PLA can be composted in commercial compost facilities.
 Click here for more information about PLA and here for further information about BioPlastics).